 Los Angeles Dog Trainer, Cora Wittekind

-I have over 10 years of professional dog training experience, but a LIFETIME of animal experience.Growing up in rural Washington State, my family was active in wildlife rehabilitation and took in many raccoons, squirrels, and deer.
+I have over 18 years of dog training experience, but a LIFETIME of animal experience.Growing up in rural Washington State, my family was active in wildlife rehabilitation and took in many raccoons, squirrels, and deer.
 Having a mother that was a Veterinary Technician, we always took in stray and unwanted dogs.
 We would rehabilitate and train them, then find them new forever homes.
 It was through this experience that I found my passion for dog rescue and learned the importance of educating owners on how to build lasting relationships with their dogs.

 Working with dogs is a true passion of mine and I couldn’t think of anything else that I would rather be doing with my life.

 I acquired my professional experience and education from The Academy of Canine Behavior in Bothell, Washington.
 This is where I learned how to properly identify canine behavioral issues and how to go about solving them using positive reinforcement techniques.
 At the Academy of Canine Behavior I witnessed many extreme cases, ranging from aggression to separation anxiety.
 My mentors were the top trainers in their field and stressed the importance of learning theory of dog behavior and canine cognitive abilities.
 They taught scientifically proven methods to properly condition and correct problem behavior using positive reinforcement as well as how to educate the dog’s owners on how to properly apply these techniques.